wesleycamargo/azure-docs.pt-br/articles/cognitive-services/Computer-vision/QuickStarts/CSharp-hand-text.md

                     content.Headers.ContentType =
                         new MediaTypeHeaderValue("application/octet-stream");

-                    // The first REST API method, Recognize Text, starts
+                    // The first REST API method, Batch Read, starts
                     // the async process to analyze the written text in the image. response = await client.PostAsync(uri, content);
                 }

-                // The response header for the Recognize Text method contains the URI
+                // The response header for the Batch Read method contains the URI
-                // of the second method, Get Recognize Text Operation Result, which
+                // of the second method, Read Operation Result, which
                 // returns the results of the process in the response body.
-                // The Recognize Text operation does not return anything in the response body. if (response.IsSuccessStatusCode)
+                // The Batch Read operation does not return anything in the response body. if (response.IsSuccessStatusCode)
                     operationLocation =
                         response.Headers.GetValues("Operation-Location").FirstOrDefault();